lpelypenko/axe-testcafe-demo/README.md

 Helper to create HTML report from aXe violations, passes, incomplete and incompatible results:
 [axe-html-reporter](https://www.npmjs.com/package/axe-html-reporter)

-Helper to provide prity console output for the axe results:
+Helper to provide pretty console output for the axe results:
 [axe-result-pretty-print](https://www.npmjs.com/package/axe-result-pretty-print)

 # How to use